 Learn electronics and programming at home, even if you don't have experience!

-Level A and Level B are the first and second of four levels in the Intro to Robotics series.
-Intro to Robotics is designed to start at the very beginning and systematically teach electronics, programming, and then how to combine those skills to build a functional robot.
+Level C and Level D are the third and fourth levels in the Intro to Robotics series.
+Intro to Robotics is a four level course designed to start at the very beginning and systematically teach you electronics, programming, and then how to combine those skills to build a functional robot.

 Along the way you will learn how to use common electrical components, read schematics, troubleshoot, and craft every line of computer code.